-An owner can increase the rent on a covered unit only once in a 12 month period.
-The first increase cannot be effective any earlier than 12-months after the tenant moved into the unit.
-No rent increase can be imposed until at least six months after the tenant was first served with the RAP Notice.
+An owner can increase the rent on a covered unit only once in a 12-month period.
+The first increase cannot be effective any earlier than 12 months after the tenant moved into the unit.
+No rent increase can be imposed until at least six (6) months after the tenant was first served with the RAP Notice.

 If an owner does not increase the rent, or increases it less than the allowable CPI, the owner is entitled to "bank" the unused rent increase for the future.
-However, the total rent increase that can be imposed in any one rent increase may not exceed the total of three times the then allowable CPI increase and may not be greater than 10%.
+However, 250 Frank H. Ogawa Plaza, Suite 5313 the total rent increase that can be imposed in any one banking increase may not exceed the total of three times the then allowable CPI increase and may not be greater than the lower of 10% or 5% plus the percent change in cost of living (set by State of California).
+For July 2020 to July 2021 that amount is 6.1% (the state rent limitation runs on a different calendar from the City CPI calendar).
 No rent increase may be banked more than ten (10) years after it accrues.